7 Best Ways to Deal with Muscle Pain and Soreness after an Accident

 Whiplash Injury

 Whiplash is one of the most common car accident injuries and can affect your head, neck, shoulders, and back.
 Whether you were in a rear-end collision or another type of wreck, the force of impact can cause your head and neck to snap forward and back violently.
 This will cause your neck muscles to stretch and strain out of their typical range of motion, which can cause micro-tears in the tissue.
 A whiplash injury can also affect the spine in your neck, leading to misalignments of the vertebrae and spinal discs.
-If you hit your head on the dashboard or other part of the vehicle, then you could also suffer a head injury.
+If you hit your head on the dashboard or other parts of the vehicle, then you could also suffer a head injury.
 A whiplash injury can leave you dealing with muscle pain, soreness, and stiffness in your neck, shoulders, and upper back.

 7 Ways to Deal with Muscle Pain and Soreness

-Ways to Deal with Muscle Pain and SorenessSo, what do you do when you have muscle pain and soreness after a car accident?
+So, what do you do when you have muscle pain and soreness after a car accident?
 Once your car accident doctor has identified the source of your pain, you will know more about what treatment options will provide you with lasting pain relief.
 Here are seven examples of how to deal with muscle pain, soreness, and other uncomfortable symptoms from a car accident injury.

 Rest